gcappon/py_replay_bg/docs/src/quick_start/README.md

 ## Step 1.
 Identify the model (AKA fits your data)

-The first step of PyReplayBG consists of identifying its model (i.e., the digital twinning procedure).
+The first step of PyReplayBG consists of twinning its model (i.e., the digital twinning procedure).
 This can be done
 with:

 ```python